-Position the inboard oil seal (55) in the bearing housing bore with the lip positioned as shown in Figure 1.
+Position the inboard oil seals (55 & 56) in the bearing housing bore with the lip positioned as shown in Figure 1.
 Press the oil seal into the housing until the face is just flush with the counter-bored surface toward the inside of the housing.